mmmaaatttttt/terminal_hacking_statistics/readme.md

 For details on the algorithms and sample word lists, check out the blog.

-To get started, run `npm install`, then just type `node app`.
+To get started, make sure you have node installed.
+Then run `npm install`, and when that's finished just type `node app`.
 The prompts will walk you through the rest.